-Initially delayed by COVID-19, this session was held in December 2020 at Newcastle Museum with a focus group.
+Initially delayed by COVID-19, this session was held in December 2020 at Newcastle Museum with a focus group of 12 people.

 Engagement Promotion

 Opportunity to be involved with the development of the DIAP was promoted across print media advertising, printed materials, radio advertising, email, online newsletters, social media advertising, and social media posts on Facebook, Twitter and LinkedIn.